Was Jesus Wise?

 Jesus really claimed to be one with the author of such commandments, how can

-anyone consider him to be wise?
+anyone consider him to be good or wise?

 Today most Christians believe that slavery, sex slavery and murdering